 The Brutal Truth About The Lifestyle of Entrepreneurship

-What I am about to tell you is as unfair as it gets.
+What I am about to tell you is as unfair as it gets

-If your company is struggling, or not progressing as quickly as you would like, whose responsibility is it?
+If your company is struggling or not progressing as quickly as you would like, whose responsibility is it?

 YOURS.

-You work the hardest.
+You must work the hardest.

-You care the most.
+Care the most.

-You put in the most hours.
+Put in the most hours.

-You are the most passionate.
+You should be the most passionate.

-You put in the money, strain your personal life (if you have one), deplete your finances (if you still have any),strain your relationships (if you have any), cry, drink, don’t sleep, don’t date, and spend every waking moment on the business.
+It is you who puts in the money, strains your personal life (if you have one), depletes your finances (if you still have any), and strains your relationships (if you have any).

 Is anyone else willing to make the sacrifices you make every day?

-Early stage companies need to accomplish a lot with limited resources, and this can lead to organizational chaos.
+Early-stage companies need to accomplish a lot with limited resources, and this can lead to organizational chaos.

-- Too much to do
+• Too much to do

-- Lack of financial resources
+• Lack of financial resources

-- Lack of human resources
+• Lack of human resources

-- Lack of established priorities
+• Lack of established priorities

-- Lack of clarity with internal and external constituents
+• Lack of clarity with internal and external constituents

-- Emotional and reactive decision-making
+• Emotional and reactive decision-making

-- Frustration with existing resources
+• Frustration with existing resources

-- Reactive day-to-day management
+• Reactive day-to-day management

 The definition of chaos is: